[LUM#14] Green Bills

 Isn’t it utopian to want to reconcile finance and ecology?

-I’m not saying that banks will shoot themselves in the foot out of concern for the environment, but their well-understood interests cannot be based on a purely virtual economy.
+I’m not saying that banks are going to shoot themselves in the foot out of concern for the environment, but their well-understood interests cannot be based on a purely virtual economy.
 Economic viability is not logically incompatible with ecological sustainability; there is a middle ground to be found.
-That said, climate change requires a shift in thinking that cannot happen solely within the financial sector, but one thing is certain: given the sector’s importance, it cannot happen without them.
-Behind all this lies a long-term ideal: putting finance back in its proper place—that is, at the service of society and not at the service of itself.
-The success of the certificate program among students proves to us that the idea is taking root among the younger generations.
+That said, climate change requires a shift in mindset that cannot happen solely within the financial sector, but one thing is certain: given the sector’s importance, it cannot happen without them.
+Behind all this lies a long-term ideal: putting finance back in its proper place—that is, at the service of society rather than at the service of itself.
+The success of the university certificate program among students proves to us that the idea is taking root among the younger generations.

-He describes himself as a product of the financial crisis of 2007–2008.”
-At the time, Adrien Nguyen-Huu was beginning his PhD in financial mathematics at EDF.
+He describes himself as a “product of the financial crisis that occurred between 2007 and 2008.”
+At the time, Adrien Nguyen-Huu was beginning his doctoral thesis in financial mathematics at EDF.
 “The crisis gave new meaning to the way I wanted to approach finance, and I shifted from financial mathematics to economics in the broader sense, explains the researcher.
 Having become an expert in macroeconomic modeling, he turned his attention to environmental issues and became interested in the impact of productivity constraints —“that is, what happens if the economy has access to less energy or lower-quality energy.”
 More recently, Adrien Nguyen-Huu, along with his colleagues at CEE-M, has ventured into behavioral finance.
-He is also an associate researcher in the Energy and Prosperity Chair.
+He is also a research associate with the Energy and Prosperity Chair.